Kelp Mariculture

 Regenerative Agriculture & Agroforestry

-Carbon Farm Plan – As part of a healthy soils and regenerative practices assessment for a Pacific Northwest sheep ranch, we developed a Carbon Farm Plan that provides recommendations for climate-positive pasture management while providing exceptional animal care and producing quality meats.
+Regenerative Farm Plan – As part of a healthy soils and regenerative practices assessment for a Pacific Northwest sheep ranch, we developed a Regenerative Farm Plan that provides recommendations for climate-positive pasture management while providing exceptional animal care and producing quality meats.
 The plan establishes a framework for testing methods, measuring carbon dynamics and change over time, and effectively communicating the benefits of soil health to customers and the community.

-Soil Health and Carbon Primer - To support our client’s implementation of the Carbon Farm Plan (above), we compiled a summary of current knowledge and research findings on soil health and soil carbon, and tools and approaches for managing agricultural lands to improve and maintain healthy soils.
+Soil Health and Carbon Primer - To support our client’s implementation of the Regenerative Farm Plan (above), we compiled a summary of current knowledge and research findings on soil health and soil carbon, and tools and approaches for managing agricultural lands to improve and maintain healthy soils.
 The Primer includes soil health and soil carbon metrics, indicators and tests, and planning Frameworks and monitoring tools.

 Community & Organizational Resilience